FabioPoggialiBerlinghieri/MikrotikAttack/README.md

 sudo apt install libnet1 libnet1-dev
 ```

-Then, you need root privileges (or use `sudo`) to run the program.
+Then, you need root privileges (use `sudo -i`) to run the program.
 Additionally, you must enable packet forwarding on your machine by running the following commands:
 ```bash
 echo 1 > /proc/sys/net/ipv4/ip_forward
 sudo iptables -P FORWARD ACCEPT